Skip to content

 What kind of stop it is

-Best described as the western on-route continuity anchor with enough leisure value to keep this continuation from feeling purely structural.
+Best described as the western on-route continuity anchor with enough leisure value to keep this stretch from feeling purely structural.

 Time-to-spend guidance

-Most travelers should keep this stop proportional to its role inside the Finger Lakes to Auburn continuation.
+Most travelers should keep this stop proportional to its role inside the Finger Lakes to Auburn stretch.

 What it pairs with